-The third brightest star in Orion, Bellatrix, is often overlooked.
-And yet Bellatrix is such a wonderful star.
+Tonight, look for Bellatrix, the third brightest star in Orion.
+Although often overlooked, Bellatrix is such a wonderful star.
 You can easily see it this evening, especially since there is no moon to obscure the view.
-However, if you’re an early riser, though, be sure to catch the waning crescent moon pairing up with the planet Saturn low in the southeast sky before dawn on December 19.
+Meanwhile, if you’re an early riser, be sure to catch the waning crescent moon pairing up with the planet Saturn low in the east before dawn on December 19.

 According to Richard Hinckley Allen’s classic book Star Names: Their Lore and Meaning, the Latin name “Bellatrix” means “Female Warrior,” which some find odd since the original Arabic title translates as “Conqueror.”
 But women understand.
 Bellatrix represents Orion’s left shoulder.
 Although it appears only as the 22nd brightest star in our heavens, in reality it is a hot, blue giant some 240 light-years away.